Los Angeles County tax assessor arrested, charged with bribery

 “Residents must have confidence that their government is not for sale to the highest bidder or the highest briber.”

-The criminal complaint against Noguez said as part of his bribery scheme, he accepted checks made out to him under the name Rodriguez.
-His real name is Juan Renaldo Rodriguez, said prosecutors.
+The criminal complaint against Noguez alleged that as part of his bribery scheme, he accepted checks made out to him under the name Rodriguez.
+His real name is Juan Renaldo Rodriguez, prosecutors say.

 Tax consultant Ramin Salari, who was a contributor to Noguez’s election campaign, and Noguez’s chief property appraiser, Mark McNeil, also were arrested on Wednesday.

-The complaint filed by prosecutors says Noguez accepted $185,000 in bribes from Salari between February and September 2010 and also accepted a list of properties represented by Salari.
+The criminal complaint accuses Noguez of taking $185,000 in bribes from Salari between February and September 2010 and also said he accepted a list of properties represented by Salari.

 Soon after getting the list, Noguez had McNeil appear at hearings and reduce the assessed value of numerous properties, including the site of an Old Spaghetti Factory restaurant in Hollywood, prosecutors said.